Rula Ghani

-Rula F. Saadah Ghani (Afghan name: Bibi Gul; born 1948) is a former first lady of Afghanistan and wife of former president of Afghanistan, Ashraf Ghani.
+Rula F. Saadah Ghani (nickname: Bibi Gul; born 1948) is a former first lady of Afghanistan and wife of former president of Afghanistan, Ashraf Ghani.

 In 2015, Rula Ghani was named to the Time 100, a list of the world's most influential people, by Time magazine.

 Personal life

 Michelle Obama hosts a tea with Rula Ghani, 2015.

 Rula Ghani was born Rula Saade or Roula Saadé and raised in Lebanon, in a Lebanese Maronite Christian family.
 She received a diploma from Sciences Po, France, in 1969.
 She completed a master's degree in Political Studies from the American University of Beirut in 1974, where she had met her future husband, Ashraf Ghani.

 The couple married in 1975 and have two children: a daughter, Mariam Ghani, a Brooklyn-based visual artist, and a son, Tariq.
 Rula Ghani earned another master's degree in journalism from Columbia University in New York City in 1983.
 She returned to Afghanistan in 2003.

 Ghani holds citizenship in Afghanistan, Lebanon, and the United States.
 She reportedly speaks Arabic, English, French, Pashto and Dari.